boilingoden/psiphon-linux-vpn-service/GOVERNANCE.md

 **Last Updated**: December 2025

-For questions about governance, please open an issue or contact the maintainers at <security@psiphon.ca>.
+For questions about governance, please open an issue or contact the maintainers at <mailto:security@psiphon.ca>.